What You Probably Didn’t Know About 10 Famous Authors

 The Brontë Sisters were sheltered

 How much do you love Jane Eyre and Wuthering Heights, possibly the most wildly romantic, romantically wild novels of the 19th century?
 (And remember, there’s some heavy competition out there.)
 Would you be surprised to discover that their famous authors, Emily and Charlotte Brontë, were prim parson’s daughters, raised in an isolated house in Yorkshire, England with only family members and servants for company?
 Their only worldly experiences took place in grim boarding schools and governess gigs with stuffy, rich families.
 Possibly the weirdest thing about the Brontës is their childhood work: numerous elaborate, tiny, handwritten books filled with the sagas of imaginary kingdoms Glass Town, Angria, & Gondal.
 For serious fans, it won’t be enough just to travel to the Brontë Parsonage Museum; you’ll want to book the “Brontë Treasures and VIP Tour for very special people & occasions,” which allows up to 12 visitors once a month to get up close and personal with jewelry, tableware, paintings, and books that belonged to their beloved Brontës.
-Books by the Brontë sisters are some of the 20 good books you really should have read by now.

 J.D.
 Salinger was into Scientology